Magnetic field induced anomalous pion couplings: Introduction

-where $\tilde{F}^{\mu\nu}$ is the dual electromagnetic stress tensor, $M$ is some mass scale and $\tau_i$ are the isospin Pauli matrices.
-In the present work we employ a diagrammatic method to compute weak magnetic field induced pion-constituent quark form factors that vanish in the vacuum.
-For that, the three-point Green's function is projected into the Dirac-flavor channels whose counterparts in the vacuum are zero, namely scalar and vector single pion couplings to constituent quarks.
-Accordingly, semi-analytical equations for the corresponding form factor are obtained and numerical results are shown for two kinematical regions: on-shell constituent quarks at rest with off-shell pion, and off-shell constituent quark with on-shell massless pion.
-The neutral pion is associated to the isotriplet state P$_3$, results are also valid for the $\eta$ particle if considered as primarily described by U(3) flavor state P$_8$.
-The results might be valid $\eta'$ if meson mixing is considered for the flavor state P$_0$.
-In the next section the corresponding three-leg Feynman diagrams are calculated and projected in the two flavor-Dirac channels of interest.
-In the following section, numerical results are presented for each of the kinematical regions and discussed.
+where $\tilde{F}^{\mu\nu}$ is the dual electromagnetic stress tensor, $\bar{M}$ is some mass scale and $\tau_i$ are the isospin Pauli matrices.
+We will employ a diagrammatic method to compute weak magnetic field induced pion-constituent quark form factors that vanish in the vacuum.
+The usual pseudoscalar pion-constituent quarks coupling will be employed.
+This coupling can be considered as arising from Weinberg's Large Nc Effective Field Theory (EFT) \cite{Weinberg2010} provided a redefinition of the pion field leading to linear realization of chiral symmetry.
+This is seen in the derivation given in Refs. \cite{BraghinEFT} by starting with a quark-antiquark interaction mediated by gluon exchange.
+This EFT is defined in terms of constituent quarks and gluons and the pion field in the non-linear realization.
+Therefore, it presents all the needed ingredients for the calculations we consider.
+The pseudoscalar pion coupling to quarks (or nucleon) appears phenomenologically in the quark- Linear Sigma-type models (LSMq) \cite{LSM}.
+The three-point Green's function will be projected into the Dirac-flavor channels whose counterparts in the vacuum are zero, namely scalar and vector single pion couplings to constituent quarks.
+Accordingly, semi-analytical equations for the corresponding form factor will be obtained, and numerical results will be shown for two kinematical regions: on-shell constituent quarks at rest with off-shell pion, and off-shell constituent quark with on-shell massless pion.
+The neutral pion is associated to the isotriplet state P$_3$.
+Results are also valid for the $\eta$ meson if considered as primarily described by U(3) flavor state P$_8$.
+The results might be valid for $\eta'$ if meson mixing is considered for the flavor state P$_0$.
+In the next section, the corresponding three-leg Feynman diagrams are calculated and projected in the two flavor-Dirac channels of interest.
+In the following section, numerical results are presented, for each of the kinematical regions, and discussed.
 Some possible phenomenological implications are discussed.
-In the last section, a summary and discussion is presented.
+In the last section, a summary and discussion are presented.